Carmen Jovet: Career

 In the 1980s, she hosted a daily television broadcast that followed the adjournment of the day's Puerto Rico Senate public hearing about the controversial Cerro Maravilla incidents on July 25, 1978.
+By 1981 she was the news director of WKBM, Channel 11.
+In 1989 she was noted by the New York Times as being one of Puerto Rico's most popular television personalities, a sentiment echoed by the New York Daily News in 1991.

 In 1987, The Governor of Puerto Rico Rafael Hernández Colón, named Jovet as the official coordinator in charge of the official state visit of the King and Queen of Spain.
 In 1992, she was named the Director of Communications of the Commission in charge of the 5th Centennial Celebration of the encounter of the Two Worlds.
 She was the host of a program called Ahora Podemos Hablar, transmitted through Telemundo TV.

 Recognitions

 Among the many recognitions bestowed upon her are: